Should I accept a settlement agreement? Our solicitors explain

 A good tip is to speak to different people that you feel that you can trust in your situation: speak to family, friends, and employment lawyers – you will want to gather opinions from both people who know you well and, also, people who can offer you practical, realistic and expert advice on your situation (i.e. the lawyers).
 Lots of lawyers are happy to have a free initial consultation with you (we also offer this) in order to give you some guidance on what they think of your situation and what they would advise as next steps.

-Should I accept the settlement agreement that I have been offered?
+Should I accept a settlement agreement that I have been offered?

 You generally have three options if you have been offered a settlement agreement: